 The Homer area experiences a maritime climate with relatively warm temperatures and high precipitation (see the table below).
 With the Kenai Mountains to the east and north, Homer is shielded from many storms moving out of the Gulf of Alaska.
 Proximity to the warm waters of the Pacific helps to moderate temperatures and reduce variations between highs and lows characteristic of areas further inland.
 Summers are generally cool and moist, and winters are comparatively mild compared to other areas of Southcentral Alaska.
-The following table shows average climate data from the Homer Airport weather station based on records from 9/01/1932 to 8/22/2012:
+The following table shows climatic data recorded at the Homer Airport weather station from 9/01/1932 to 8/22/2012: